-- Ice, elevation, and compression will help control swelling and pain. - We recommend you take the pain medication as prescribed for the first 48-72 hours, then decrease as tolerated. - Schedule pain medication so that you can take a dose about 30 minutes prior to physical therapy sessions. - Even with pain medication, some discomfort or pain is normal.
+- Ice will help control swelling and pain. - We recommend you take the pain medication, as prescribed for the first 24-48 hours, then decrease as tolerated. - Schedule pain medication so that you can take a dose about 30 minutes prior to physical therapy sessions. - Even with pain medication, some discomfort or pain is normal.
 However, if you are experiencing a significant increase in pain, please notify our office at (334)793-2663. - You should receive a prescription for pain medicine and anti-nausea medication before leaving the hospital.